jsakamoto/EntityFrameworkCore.IndexAttribute/README.md

 If you want to use only "IndexAttribute" class without any dependencies, you can use [Toolbelt.EntityFrameworkCore.IndexAttribute.Attribute](https://www.nuget.org/packages/Toolbelt.EntityFrameworkCore.IndexAttribute.Attribute) NuGet package.

+## Appendix D -  If you run into a compile error CS0104...

+For more detail on this topic, please visit [this link.](https://github.com/jsakamoto/EntityFrameworkCore.IndexAttribute/blob/master/README-Appendix-E.md)

 ## For More Detail...